-3. Change Page Master List -- The ASRC Secretary is responsible for maintaining and disseminating, as necessary, a master list of all change pages to the ASRC Administration Manual(s).
+3. Change Page Master List -- The ASRC Secretary is responsible for maintaining and disseminating, as necessary, a master list of all change pages to the ASRC Administrative Manual(s).

-4. New Versions -- The ASRC Secretary is responsible for periodically publishing a new version of the Administration Manual(s) that has all prior changes incorporated into the manual(s).
+4. New Versions -- The ASRC Secretary is responsible for periodically publishing a new version of the Administrative Manual(s) that has all prior changes incorporated into the manual(s).
 The new manual(s) shall be published under a new version number.

-5. Authority for Changes and Updates -- The information in this Administration Manual may be changed under the direction of the ASRC Board of Directors, or ASRC General Membership.
+5. Authority for Changes and Updates -- The information in this Administrative Manual may be changed under the direction of the ASRC Board of Directors, or ASRC General Membership.
 The majority of the changes to this document are expected to be made in a routine fashion via the Board of Directors.
 The ASRC Board of Directors or General Membership may recommend and must approve changes to this manual.
 Changes shall take effect following the Board of Directors approval, or on a predetermined date as specified at the time of approval.

+ASRC General Membership is asked to relay manual change requests to secretary@asrc.net.
+It is recommended that members also discuss and share recommended changes with their Group Chairman and Board Representative(s).

-6. Annual Review -- The ASRC Secretary will conduct an annual review of this manual and will present suggested changes to the ASRC General Membership at the Annual General Membership Meeting, having first presented suggested changes to the Board Officers and the Board of Directors prior to presentation to the ASRC General Membership.
+6. Annual Review -- The ASRC Secretary will conduct an annual review of this manual and will present suggested changes to the ASRC General Membership at the Annual General Membership Meeting, having first presented suggested changes to the Board Officers and the Board of Directors.
+The ASRC Board of Directors must approve changes that result from the annual review process.

 7. Emergency Changes and Updates -- The information in this manual may be changed under the authority of the ASRC Chair.
 Such changes take effect immediately.
 All Emergency Changes and Updates must be approved by the ASRC Board of Directors or General Membership at the next meeting in order to remain in effect, at which time the Board of Directors shall review any administrative actions in the intervening period which may have been effected by such changes.